yoncerbo/scd/README.md

-Simple cpu design with assembler and emulator.
+Simple cpu design in veriolog with assembler and emulator.

 # Features
 - Simple machine code format.